kendlenx/carbon-tracker/assets/legal/terms_of_service.md

 ---

-*By using Carbon Tracker, you acknowledge that you have read and agreed to these Terms of Service.*
+*By using Carbon Step, you acknowledge that you have read and agreed to these Terms of Service.*